hashicorp/terraform-provider-consul/docs/resources/acl_token.md

 - `accessor_id` (String) The uuid of the token.
 If omitted, Consul will generate a random uuid.
 - `description` (String) The description of the token.
 - `expiration_time` (String) If set this represents the point after which a token should be considered revoked and is eligible for destruction.
-- `local` (Boolean) Flag to set the token local to the current datacenter.
+- `local` (Boolean) The flag to set the token local to the current datacenter.
 - `namespace` (String) The namespace to create the token within.
 - `node_identities` (Block List) The list of node identities that should be applied to the token. (see [below for nested schema](#nestedblock--node_identities))
 - `partition` (String) The partition the ACL token is associated with.